NATIONAL CHANGE OF ADDRESS (NCOALINK®) SERVICE PROVIDER

 - How does NCOALink® Work?

 Data processed through NCOALink® is first standardized to conform to USPS® requirements, including the ZIP + 4® code.
-Once the address has been standardized and the ZIP + 4® code applied, an attempt is made to match the address against the NCOALink® file, which contains approximately 160 million records or 48 months of permanent address changes.
+Once the address has been standardized and the zip code plus 4 applied, a zip lookup attempt is made to match the address against the NCOALink® file, which contains approximately 160 million records or 48 months of permanent address changes.
 Address change information is derived from the PS Form 3575, Change-Of-Address Order, filed by relocating postal customers.
 If an exact match is made with the old address, the move information (new address) is provided to the mailer.
 NCOALink® helps reduce undeliverable-as-addressed mail by correcting input addresses prior to mailing.

 - What are NCOALink® benefits?